-- 2.7 Members will recall that the IASTI® (Newark) and SiSCLog projects which collectively comprise the redevelopment of the Newark Gateway site, which itself comprises the former Livestock Market and Lorry Park.
+2.5 The IASTI[®] (Newark) and SiSCLog projects which collectively comprise the redevelopment of the Newark Gateway site (the former Livestock Market and Lorry Park) also continue to develop.
 Following an open tender process, a preferred demolition contractor for the Livestock Market has been appointed.
-Demolition will take place in in September with the site being hoarded until such time as the IASTI® development starts on site. - 2.8 A planning application for the IASTI® (Newark) development will likely be submitted in October.
-The site area remains as detailed below.
-Some images of emerging elevations of the building are also provided.
+Demolition will take place in from early October until late November, with the site being hoarded until such time as the IASTI[®] development starts on site.
+A planning application for the IASTI[®] (Newark) development will likely be submitted in October.

-2.9 The University of Lincoln and Universities For Nottingham continue to work with the Council and industry to develop the SiSCLog aspirations.
-Work includes working with industry via focus groups, the hosting of a Growth Conference on 15th October 2021, and plans to welcome a symposium of logical industry organisations to explore current trends, research, and technological change in the logistics sector.
+2.6 The University of Lincoln and Universities for Nottingham continue to work with the Council and industry to develop the SiSCLog aspirations.
+Work includes working with industry via focus groups, the hosting of a Growth Conference on 15 October 2021, and plans to welcome a symposium of logical industry organisations to explore current trends, research and technological change in the logistics sector.
 With respect to site assembly and delivery Soft Market Testing (SMT) with developers is taking place with a view to concluding the Business Plan and assembling the site as part of the grant funding process.